leon-kxng/flatcuties_code_challenge/README.md

 # Running the aplication
 - Open the index.html file in a web browser.
 You will be greeted with the title "FLATACUTIES" and a list of character names (which are fetched from an API).
 Click on a character's name to view more detailed information.
 In the detailed view, you can see the character's image, the total number of votes received, and a form to add more votes.
-- you can also visit the link https://leon-kxng.github.io/flatcuties_code_challenge/
+- You can also visit the link https://leon-kxng.github.io/flatcuties_code_challenge/

 # Author & Licences
 leon-kxng  & [MIT license](LICENSE)